Dozens of Austrians puzzled after receiving U.S. stimulus checks, banks say

 Speaking to ORF, pensioner Barnreiter said he is planning to spend the money in the United States once travel restrictions are eased.

 But he acknowledged initial doubts about whether he made the right decision in cashing the check, as the United States continues to be hard-hit by the coronavirus.
-“Initially, I felt bad, thinking, ‘Those poor Americans, maybe they need the money more urgently than we do here in Europe.’”
+“Initially, I felt bad, thinking, ‘Those poor Americans, maybe they need the money more urgently than we do here in Europe.’ ”

 But in the grand scheme of things, he said, “it’s peanuts.”